vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/VaulterApi/PaymentLink/Index.md

 URL: `{{Waher.IoTGateway.Gateway.GetUrl("/VaulterApi/PaymentLink/Account/CreateAccount.ws")}}`
 Method: `POST`

-Call this resource to verify email with code.
+Call this resource to create account with previously verified email.
+Role should be empty when it is REGISTRATION, but should be filled when it is ADD USER by other logged user.

 **Request**